-Where more than one water supply source is being fluoridated at a water treatment plant, hydrofluosilicic acid pipework for each system should be readily distinguishable e.g. colour coding to prevent misconnection during commissioning /servicing / repair.
+Where more than one water supply source is being fluoridated at a water treatment plant, hydrofluosilicic acid pipework for each system should be readily distinguishable.
+Routine maintenance should include colour coding and labelling with directional flow arrows to prevent misconnection during commissioning, servicing or repair.

-6.5.2 Dosing point
+6.5.2 DOSING POINT

-In order to ensure adequate mixing, the injection point should normally be at a point where all of the water to be treated passes under constant positive pressure.
+In order to ensure adequate mixing, the injection point should normally be located at a point where all of the water to be treated passes under constant positive pressure.
 The injection point should, where possible be located in the lower third of the pipe and the end of the injection line should extend one-third of the water pipe diameter.